 We are pleased to share the second article in the series from Wilson Hooper, City of Charlotte.
 In the series, ELGL members talk about how they balance their personal faith with their public service careers.
-Sign up to write for this series here.

 “The cost and joy of discipleship”